prods/Formidable/README.md

 ### How to use WithControl<>

-You should be able to use this method anywhere where you would like your Presentation to make asynchronously calls without locking the main thread hence the UI.
-It should be fairly easy to use.
+You should be able to use this method anywhere where you would like your Presentation to make asynchronous calls without locking the main thread hence the UI.
+It should be fairly easy to use in conjunction with `WithNewTask<>()`
 In order to achieve sequential operations on a separate Task it uses a callback design.

+`WithNewTask<>` Creates a new task to execute a provided anonymous action, a callback and an exception handler action.
+The 1st operation is usually to load data or perform any long operation, the second to update the control wrapped into a `WithControl<>` and the third to handle exceptions during execution.

 ```csharp